Nancy Kwan: The Nancy Kwan Cut

 In 1963, Nancy Kwan's long hair, famous from The World of Suzie Wong, was chopped into a sharp modernist bob by Vidal Sassoon for the film The Wild Affair, at the request of director John Krish.
-Designed by London hairdresser Vidal Sassoon, Kwan's bob cut in the film drew widespread media attention for the "severe geometry of her new hairstyle".
-Sassoon's signature cut of Kwan's hair was nicknamed "the Kwan cut", "the Kwan bob", or was plainly known as "the Kwan"; photographs of Kwan's new hairstyle appeared in both the American and British editions of Vogue.
+Her bob cut in the film drew widespread media attention for the "severe geometry of her new hairstyle".
+Sassoon's signature bob became known as "the Kwan cut", "the Kwan bob", or just "the Kwan"; photographs of Kwan's new hairstyle appeared in both the American and British editions of Vogue.

 Later films

-Kwan's success in her early career was not mirrored in later years, due to the cultural nature of 1960s America.
+Kwan's success in her early career couldn't be replicated in later years, due to the cultural nature of 1960s America.
 Ann Lloyd and Graham Fuller wrote in their book The Illustrated Who's Who of the Cinema: "Her Eurasian beauty and impish sense of humor could not sustain her stardom".
-Her later films were marked by multifarious parts, comprising movie and television roles for American and European productions.
-Kwan discovered that she had to journey to Europe and Hong Kong to escape the ethnic typecasting in Hollywood that confined her largely to Asian roles in spite of her Eurasian appearance.
+Her later films were more varied, comprising movie and television roles in the US and Europe.
+Kwan discovered that she had to journey to Europe and Hong Kong to escape the ethnic typecasting in Hollywood that limited her to largely Asian roles in spite of her Eurasian appearance.

 Her third movie was the British drama film The Main Attraction (1962) with Pat Boone.
-She played an Italian circus performer who was the love interest of Boone's character.
-While she was filming the movie in the Austrian Alps, she met Peter Pock, a hotelier and ski teacher, with whom she immediately fell in love.
+She played an Italian circus performer who was Boone's love interest.
+While she was filming the movie in the Austrian Alps, she met Peter Pock, a hotelier and ski instructor, with whom she immediately fell in love.
 She reflected, "The first time I saw that marvelous-looking man I said, 'That's for me.'"
-After several weeks, the two married and resided in Innsbruck, Tyrol, Austria.
+After several weeks, the two married and took up residence in Innsbruck, Tyrol, Austria.
 Kwan later gave birth to Bernhard "Bernie" Pock.
 In December 1963, Pock was constructing a luxury hotel in the Tyrolean Alps.
-During Christmas of that year, Nancy Kwan visited the location and was able to participate in several pre-1964 Winter Olympics events despite having been very occupied with movies.
+During Christmas of that year, Nancy Kwan visited that location and was able to participate in several pre-1964 Winter Olympics events despite being busy with work.
 Her contract with film production company Seven Arts led her to travel around the world to film movies.
 She found the separation from her son, Bernie, who was not yet a year old, difficult.
 She said, "He's coming into a time when he's beginning to assert his personality."
-Fair-skinned and blue-eyed, Bernie had his father's appearance.
+Fair-skinned and blue-eyed, Bernie more strongly resembled his father.